Home

 Missouri Law

-The Missouri Revised Statutes (RSMo) regulating home education are mainly under the compulsory attendance statute, RSMo.
+The Missouri Revised Statutes (RSMo) regulating home education are in “Pupils and Special Services” under RSMo 167.012 and the compulsory attendance statute, RSMo.
 167.031, plus a few others.
 They are printed out for you below.
-We strongly recommend you purchase our publication, First Things First to assist your compliance with our state's law.
+We strongly recommend you purchase our publication, First Things First, to assist your compliance with our state's law.

 You may also wish to read the law directly by searching each statute individually on the Missouri Revisor of Statutes Webpage.